mgechev/blog.mgechev.com/content/post/2018-05-07-introducing-guess-js.md

 On route change, the runtime will query the generated model for the pages that are likely to be visited next and pre-fetch the associated with them JavaScript bundles.

 How many pages will pre-fetched depends on the user's network speed.
 On slow 2G network we're going to pre-fetch less bundles compared to fast LTE.

+The main modules used by the `GuessPlugin` are:

+- `guess-ga` - fetches structured data from Google Analytics
+- `guess-parser` - parses an application in order to create the mapping between routes and JavaScript bundles
+- `guess-webpack` - webpack plugin which automates the process of applying data-driven bundling & pre-fetching in React & Angular applications

+Compared to my original research, the Guess.js modules provide simplified API which aims to reduce the configuration overhead to minimum.
+Also, in Guess.js clustering is temporarily disabled but it's on its way back!

 ### Notes